jaimefps/ai-gora/readme.md

 $ yarn dev
 ```

-In a separate terminal, run the test sequence to create personas and akick off a thread using those personas:
+In a separate terminal, run the test sequence to create personas and kick off a thread using those personas:

 ```
 $ yarn test